lastrust/anyalt-widget/README.md

 `DEPOSIT_TOKEN`: Activates the widget for depositing tokens, allowing users to transfer tokens into a designated account or wallet.

 If `TOKEN_BUY` enabled, the widget will be in token buy template mode.
-And `inputToken` will be the token that the user wants to buy.
+And `swapResultToken` will be the token that the user wants to buy.
 Also `finalToken` is not required.

 #### Props Types